LukasWestholt/semantic-release-skopeo/README.md

 }
 ```

 This package must be run in an environment that has skopeo already installed.
-We provide a image with all the necessary dependencies pre-installed, which we strongly recommend using.
+We provide an image with all the necessary dependencies pre-installed, which we strongly recommend using.
 Pull the container image:

 ```bash
 docker pull ghcr.io/lukaswestholt/semantic-release-skopeo:latest